Calculator · FINMA rules

 Sources

-- FINMA — Mortgage market fact sheet (affordability rules, LTV thresholds, amortization).
+- FINMA — Mortgage market fact sheet (affordability rules, LTV thresholds, amortisation).

 - UBS key4 — current mortgage rates (May 2026 indicative rates).